 - Once your computer restarts, your system will be optimized for better performance.

 Changing the Virtual memory size will resolve the high memory usage issue and apps crashing, lagging, and freezing.

 If you’d like to revert the changes to the default one, you can select the “Automatically manage paging file size for all drives” and set and then restart your system.

 Note: Don’t set the memory size too high if you don’t have enough memory.
 It will slow down your computer or even crash it.

-It was all about changing virtual memory size or increase page file size in Windows 11, and the article will surely be helpful to those facing High Memory Usage and want to change the virtual memory size in Windows 11.
+It was all about changing the virtual memory size or increasing page file size in Windows 11, and the article will surely be helpful to those facing High Memory Usage and who want to change the virtual memory size in Windows 11.